Wisconsin judge: Lawsuit to repeal abortion ban can continue

-A judge refused Friday to toss out a lawsuit challenging Wisconsin's 174-year-old abortion ban, keeping the case inching toward a final decision in a perennial presidential battleground state where abortion has become a key issue.
+Dane County Circuit Judge Diane Schlipper said the legal language in the ban doesn't use the term “abortion” so the law only prohibits attacking a woman in an attempt to kill her unborn child.

+“There is no such thing as an `1849 Abortion Ban` in Wisconsin,” the judge wrote.

-Wisconsin lawmakers enacted statutes outlawing abortion in all cases except to save the mother's life in 1849, a year after the territory became a state.
+Wisconsin lawmakers enacted statutes in 1849 that have until now been widely interpreted as outlawing abortion in all cases except to save the mother's life.
 The U.S. Supreme Court's landmark 1973 Roe v.
 Wade ruling legalizing abortion nullified the ban, but legislators never repealed it.
 Then, the high court's decision last June to overturn Roe v.
 Wade reactivated the statutes.

 Republicans and their conservative allies across the country praised the reversal, but the decision energized Democratic voters.
 Wisconsin Gov. Tony Evers parlayed anger over the ruling into a re-election victory in November.
 The issue figures to be front and center again in the state as the 2024 presidential campaign ramps up.